cialoo/Juice-Shop-Walkthrough/README.md

 - result - logged in as another user (bender).
 - observation - query returns multiple users and LIMIT allows selecting a specific one.

-**Conclusions**
+~~**Conclusions**
 The login page has critical security vulnerability that allows us to bypass the authentication mechanism.
 This indicates that other database-driven functionalities might also be vulnerable to SQL Injections.
-This could potentially lead to full database exfiltration.
+This could potentially lead to full database exfiltration.~~~

+**3.** Injection "jim@juice-sh.op'--" into the "Email" and a random string in the "Password" field.
+- result - logged in as another user (jim) by type his adrress email which we allow to see in the reviews.
+- observation - the SQL query is likely structured as: "SELECT * FROM users WHERE email='email_input' AND password='password_input'".

+**Conclusions**
+The login page has critical security vulnerability that allows access to arbitrary user accounts.
+We can bypass the authentication mechanism by manipulating the "LIMIT" clause or we can choose users by using a valid emial address which we allow to see in the reviews.
+This results in full account takeover.

 ##